-Recipients represent the best in our alumni body.
+A long-standing university tradition, the Distinguished Alumni Achievement Awards recognize the best in our alumni body.
 Throughout their careers, honorees have contributed significantly to their companies, communities and the university while upholding the highest standards and values.

-Distinguished Alumni Awards
+Distinguished Alumni Award

 Distinguished Young Alumni Award

 Outstanding Alumni Service Award

 Ulys Knight Spirit Award